MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Experiments and Analysis

-\subsubsection{Quality Evaluation}
+\subsection{Quality Evaluation}

 \textbf{Performance on MIMIC-IV-ECG.} Table~\ref{tab: res mimic nlg} and \ref{tab: semantic} present the results of various types of language encoders $\mathcal{F}_{l}(\cdot)$ on MIMIC-IV-ECG.
-The results show that all LLMs exhibit superior performance compared to smaller language models (SLMs), such as GPT2-Medium and GPT2-Large, across all evaluation metrics.
+The results show that all ten LLMs perform better than the two smaller language models (GPT2-Medium and GPT2-Large) across all evaluation metrics.
 Notably, from GPT-Neo to Mistral-Instruct, LLM-based backbones achieve a significant margin over SLMs in all metrics.
 For instance, compared to GPT2-Large, the METEOR score increases in the range of 0.132 to 0.18 from GPT-Neo to LLaMA-2, and Mistral-Instruct outperforms GPT2-Large with an improvement of 0.18 in the ROUGE-L score and 0.134 in the F-1 of BERTScore.

-The observed performance underscores the adeptness of LLMs in generalizing from signal data, showcasing enhanced proficiency in aligning ECG signal representations with corresponding textual information.
-This highlights the significant potential of LLMs in the domain of medical signal-to-text generation.
-Particularly, LLaMA-2 and Mistral-Instruct surpass their counterparts in the majority of evaluative metrics, suggesting that models pre-tuned with general instructions are more adept at learning ECG-text alignment.
+The observed performance underscores the adeptness of LLMs in generalizing from ECG data showcasing enhanced proficiency in aligning ECG data representations with corresponding textual information.
+This highlights the significant potential of LLMs in ECG-to-text generation.
+Particularly, LLaMA-2-Instruct, Mistral-Instruct, and LLaMA-3-Instruct surpass their counterparts in most evaluative metrics, suggesting that models pre-tuned with general instructions are more adept at learning ECG-text alignment.

 \textbf{Performance on PTB-XL.} As shown in Table~\ref{tab: res ptb nlg}, the models exhibit reduced performance on PTB-XL compared to MIMIC-IV-ECG, which is attributable to the smaller scale of the instruction data in PTB-XL.
 This underscores the importance of data scale in enhancing instruction-based ECG report generation.
 Moreover, similar to the MIMIC-IV-ECG results, all LLM-based models show significant improvement over SLMs.
 Specifically, LLaMA-2 surpasses GPT2-Large by 0.134 in the BLEU-3 metric, while LLaMA-1 achieves a 0.103 improvement in the METEOR score.
-The overall experimental results reveal that Mistral-Instruct and LLaMA-2 are consistently the top two performers across most metrics, because of their strong general instruction-following capabilities.
-Consequently, we select LLaMA-2 and Mistral-Instruct as the default architectures for our framework.
+The overall experimental results also reveal that Mistral-Instruct, LLaMA-2-Instruct, and LLaMA-3-Instruct are consistently the top two performers across most metrics because of their strong general instruction-following capabilities.

-\subsubsection{Zero-shot Evaluation in Domain Transfer.}
+\subsection{Zero-shot Evaluation in Domain Transfer}